WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 ## Hardware configuration

-Antenna is important part, you must choose it according to the **operation frequency of the network**, if you do not use it in the modem you will not have access to the cellular network.
+The antenna is an essential component that plays a crucial role in establishing a reliable connection.
+It is important to select an antenna that matches the operational frequency of your network.
+Without utilizing an antenna in your modem, you will be unable to access the cellular network

 Below are the recommended antennas for each device.